 Silicone offers high dielectric stability in addition to excellent heat, ozone and corona resistance.
 It also possesses the best flexible property at low temperatures and is resistant to many oils, chemicals, and solvents.Learn more >

 Viton is a high performance rubber with excellent resistance to high temperatures, ozone, oxygen, mineral oil, fuels, hydraulic fluids, aromatics and many organic solvents and chemicals.Learn more >

 Buna (a.k.a.
 NBR) is a rubber that is highly wear resistant, has good mechanical properties when compared with other elastomers and exhibits a resistance to oil and fuel.Learn more >

 EPDM is a rubber with excellent resistance to ozone, sunlight and weathering - It has very good flexibility at low temperatures and good chemical resistance and electrical insulation properties.
 Short for ethylene propylene diene monomer.Learn more >

 When parts, part numbers and/or seal dimensions are missing, these kits are a life saver.Learn more >

-As a trusted plastic, silicone and rubber o-ring manufacturer, we offer a multitude of materials and durometers (ranging from 25 to 90 durometers on the Shore Hardness Scale) to fulfill practically any need.
-In addition to standard materials, we offer a variety of specialty grade materials such as USP medical-grade Class VI plastics, NSF, FDA, and 3A sanitary grades.
+As a trusted PTFE and silicone o-ring manufacturer, we offer a multitude of materials and durometers (ranging from 25 to 90 durometers on the Shore Hardness Scale) to fulfill practically any need.
+In addition to standard materials, we offer a variety of specialty grade materials such as USP medical-grade Class VI PTFE, NSF, FDA, and 3A sanitary grades.
 Whether you need high flexibility at low temperatures, resistance to heat, high dialectric stability — or anything in-between — these materials will get the job done.

 Static & Dynamic O-Ring Sizes & Groove Dimensions